-- 2.1 That the information and progress identified in the Direction of Travel Improvement Plan 2008/09 is considered. - 2.2 That the Sub-Committee be provided with a quarterly report on progress against the Improvement Plan.
+- 2.1 That the information and progress identified in the Direction of Travel Improvement Plan 2008/09 be considered. - 2.2 That Members of the Sub-Committee determine whether they wish to further review or scrutinise any information presented in this report.